This post may contain affiliate links. Please read our disclosure policy.

-Leftover Mashed Potato Cakes.
-Crisp fried on the outside, soft velvety mashed potatoes on the inside!
-These mashed potato cakes are loaded up with cheese, jalapeño and bacon.
-The perfect use for any leftover mashed potatoes you have!
+These mashed potato fritters are crisp fried on the outside, soft velvety mashed potatoes on the inside!
+Loaded up with cheese, jalapeño and bacon, they’re the perfect use for any leftover mashed potatoes you have!

 Do you have leftover mashed potatoes?
-Or maybe you have some potatoes on hand?
-Or you’re looking for a delicious, cheesy, mashed potato treat!
-This potato cake recipe is for you!
-You can really load these cakes up with anything/everything you have on hand.
+You can really load these potato fritters up with anything/everything you have on hand.
 The end result is crisp, fried potatoes on the outside, silky smooth potatoes on the inside.
 Buttery.
 Flavorful.
 These are a tradition in our house the day after any large holiday meal!

 - Combine the mashed potatoes, egg, and flour.
 Stir to combine.
 This is the base of the recipe.
 The texture should be smooth, but sturdy.
 It will hold it’s shape when you form it into the patties.
 If the potatoes are ultra creamy, you may need to add a bit more flour.
 If your potatoes seem lacking in flavor or salt, you may need to add some salt to this recipe.
 This recipe is assuming the potatoes are seasoned.